152Engineering/pipelines-101/README.md

 # pipelines-101

-A basic pipeline for demonstration
+A basic pipeline for demonstrating a starting point for a first time user.